crt26/pqc-evaluation-tools/README.md

 The automated testing tool is currently only supported on the following devices:

 - x86 Linux Machines using Debian based distros
-- ARM devices using a 64-bit Operating System
+- ARM Linux devices using a 64-bit Operating System

 > Notice: Current functioning state works for both x86 and ARM machines.
 However, on ARM devices, memory profiling for Falcon algorithm variations is non-functioning.
 Please refer to [bug-report-on-liboqs-repo](https://github.com/open-quantum-safe/liboqs/issues/1761) for more details.
 Work is underway to resolve this issue but for now the repository has methods in place to account for this.
 Automated testing and parsing scripts can still be used to gather performance metrics for all other algorithms on ARM systems.